 According to the UNDP data on education, science and culture, German is the absolute record holder in the number of translations of the educational, documentary, fiction, and other types of literature.
-More than 350 thousand books have been translated into it – this is almost two times more than in English.
+More than 350 thousand books have been translated into it – this is almost twice more than in English.
 If you need to translate a book from German or into German, a team of the best translators and editors of the OrdenTop books will come to the rescue!

 The German language has many amusing nuances that only its native speaker, the linguist, can understand.
 For example, here are some interesting facts: